New non-extremal and BPS hairy black holes in gauged $\,\mathcal{N}=2\,$ and $\,\mathcal{N}=8\,$ supergravity: The model

 \subsubsection{Family 2 - Magnetic Solutions}

 A second family of solutions is given by

 The electric and magnetic solutions are related to each other by means of electromagnetic duality

 and the corresponding transformation of the electromagnetic fields (see also Section\ \ref{subsec:Duality}).
 These two families of solutions are charged generalizations of the hairy black holes we have already obtained in \cite{Anabalon:2017yhv}.
 In each family, the asymptotic region is located at the pole of order 2 of the conformal factor $\Upsilon (x)$, namely $x=1$.
-The geometry and scalar field are singular at $x=0$ and $x=\infty$.
-Therefore, the configuration contains two disjoint geometries given by $x\in(1,\infty)$ or $x\in(0,1)$.
+The geometry and scalar field are singular at $x=0$ and $x=\infty$, therefore, the configuration contains two disjoint geometries given by $x\in(1,\infty)$ or $x\in(0,1)$.
+The latter geometries are different, since the value (sign) of the scalar field $\phi$ is different depending whether $x$ is greater or less than 1, while the scalar potential is not an even function of $\phi$. \footnote{ We discussed this in more detail in \cite{Anabalon:2017yhv}. } As we shall see in Sect.\ \ref{sec:susybh}, each of the two families of solutions is naturally defined in one of these disjoint regions.
+If the solution, described in one of these regions, is a regular black hole, then the region itself is a geodesically complete spacetime provided reflective boundary conditions are imposed at radial infinity.

 \paragraph{Boundary conditions, mass and thermodynamics for the magnetic solutions.} The metric of the magnetic family can be obtained from the electric solutions by means of the transformation

 Therefore all the discussions on mass and thermodynamics carry on from the electric to the magnetic case.
 The only important difference is that the scalar field satisfies now other boundary conditions